 To begin with, the right risks have to be eliminated early off in the production process.
 Eliminating a higher number of risks at earlier stages of the model selection & development leads to lesser rework during the productionizing stage.

 The various considerations involved in a machine learning ecosystem are — data sets, a technology stack, implementation and integrating these two, and teams who deploy the ML models.
-Then come the resilient testing framework to ensure consistent business results.
+Then comes the resilient testing framework to ensure consistent business results.

 Using the best practices given below Yum!
-Brands were able to achieve an 8% sales uptick by productionizing their MAB models for personalised email marketing.
+Brands were able to achieve an 8% sales uptick by productionizing their MAB models for personalized email marketing.
 Watch the 2 min video where Yum’s Scott Kasper explains the impact of the best practices in productionizing their MAB models